DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Engines.md

 # Engines

-## Internal combustion in an Otto engine
+## Internal combustion in an Otto cycle

 ### Step 1
 ![[engine 1.png]]